It’s a worrying time to be in charge.

 Tip #5: Prepare for disaster

 Some of the things you’re worried about are going to happen.
 Many of them aren’t.
-Other things you haven’t even though to worry about are going to pop up, and completely rock your world.
+Other things you haven’t even though to worry about will pop up, and completely rock your world.

-Another lockdown.
-Legislative change.
-A new competitor.
-Loss of a key staff member.
-A PR disaster.
-A big contract that falls through.
-I can’t tell you what it will be – but I can tell you that it will be something.
+Another lockdown, legislative change, a new competitor, the loss of a key staff member, a PR disaster, a big contract that falls through—I can’t tell you what it will be, but I can tell you it will be something.

-They don’t warn you how much of your job will be crisis response, before you move up the ranks.
-In the early stages of your career, you’re completely unaware of just how much drama and disaster takes place around the leadership table – and just how rocky things really are.
+They don’t warn you how much your job will be crisis response before you move up the ranks.
+In the early stages of your career, you’re completely unaware of just how much drama and disaster takes place around the leadership table – and just how rocky things are.
 You have a backstage pass now, and there’s no avoiding it.
 So get ready for more.

 Instead of trying to predict the future, get prepared.
-Expect disruption and build flexibility and scalability into all of your plans and processes.
+Expect disruption and build flexibility and scalability into your plans and processes.
 Make it as easy as possible to expand and contract.
 Sort your risks by impact – not likelihood – and put pre-emptive measures in place.
-Work out the most critical things for business continuity, and shore them up.
+Work out the most critical things for business continuity and shore them up.

-Most of all: cultivate an expectation of disruption.
+Most of all, cultivate an expectation of disruption.
 Rather than being surprised and rattled every time something goes to plan, learn to embrace the chaos.
-Practice saying “It’s fine, we’ve got this” with a confident demeanour, and get ready to do that a lot.
+Practice saying, “It’s fine, we’ve got this,” with a confident demeanour, and get ready to say that a lot.

 Because you’ve got this.